KlaBier/mm-github-pages-starter/_posts/2021-01-12-ZeroTrust.md

 ---
-title: "Zero Trust in Azure Identity - Part 1: Overview of the Journey"
+title: "Zero Trust in Azure Identity: Overview of the Journey"
 date: 2021-01-12T10:59:57
 #search: true
 #classes: